lllyasviel/style2paints/README.md

 And all input sketches can be found [here](https://github.com/lllyasviel/style2paints/raw/master/temps/show/sketches).

-*(Because this page is prepared before the video is recoreded, some numbers may have minor differences.)*
+*(Because this page is prepared before the video is recorded, some numbers may have minor differences.)*

 ## Example #1